EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

 ```

 #### PDI Job Execution
-Execute PDI job using Pentaho kitchen utility in Database Server.
-Add a kettle configuration to avoid Pentaho consider empty as null values which affects not-null constraint
+Execute PDI job using Pentaho kitchen utility on the database server.
+Add a kettle configuration to avoid Pentaho considering empty values as null values which affects not-null constraints.

 ```bash
 $ cat .kettle/kettle.properties
 KETTLE_EMPTY_STRING_DIFFERS_FROM_NULL=Y
 ```

-Ensure IP address for database servers connection and execute the job using kitchen.sh which is a command line utility to execute PDI jobs
+Ensure IP address for database servers connection and execute the job using kitchen.sh, which is a command line utility to execute PDI jobs.

 ```bash
 $ ./kitchen.sh -file="/path/to/pdi-migration-job.kjb" -level=Basic | tee pdi-migration-job.log